f5devcentral/xchaazdemoguide/README.md

 ![Advanced](assets/advanced.png)

 Note that site upgrades may take up to 10 minutes per site node.
-Once a site upgrade has been completed, we need to apply the Terraform parameters to site.
+Once a site upgrade has been completed, we need to apply the Terraform parameters to the site.
 The **Status** box for the VNET site object displays **Validation Succeeded**.
 So, click **Apply** in the **Deployment** column.

 ![Apply Site](assets/applysite.png)